BledsoeBoy/startup/README.md

 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for scoring.
 - **Frontend calls service endpoints** - I did not have time to implement this.
 Accomplished using multiple git commits with meaningful comments.

+## DB deliverable

+For this deliverable I stored the turn number as scores in a database using Mongo Atlas.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - Startup now provides backend endpoints for manipulating application data and sends it to Mongo.
+- **Stores data in MongoDB** - Stores my scores (turn number for a user)